busy-spin/busy-spin.github.io/docs/_posts/2024-06-01-fix-session-layer-messages.markdown

 2. Acceptance with optional authentication
 3. Message synchronization

 # Testing the spec

 ## Heartbeat interval determination

 QuickFIXJ implementation of heart beat interval determination, is to specify it in the HeartBtInt(108) tag of the logon request (35=A) send by the initiator.
 This is as per FIX session layer implementation guide.
-Although its worth noting the session layer specification allow other methods as well.
+Although its worth noting that the session layer specification allow other methods as well.

 [QFJ Configuration - Initiator](https://www.quickfixj.org/usermanual/2.3.0/usage/configuration.html#Initiator)